emcrisostomo/latency-simulation/blog-post.md

 If you spend enough time on-call, you've heard the line:

 > "Latency is noisy.
 Something is wrong.
 We need to lower utilization.
-Scale up!”
+Scale up!"

 The intuition is understandable.
 When p95 and p99 wobble, we reach for the knob we can see: CPU.
 Many teams respond by keeping systems at 10–20% utilization, just to stay far away from queues.